elias-michaias/sword/README.md

+# onyx-functional-web

-# An experimental functional API for more easily leveraging Onyx's JavaScript interop.
+An experimental functional API for more easily leveraging Onyx's JavaScript interop.

 ```fsharp
     x := 0;